Ayurvedic treatments for diabetes mellitusDr. Surya Bhagwati

 Ayurvedic Herbs and Medicine

-Ayurvedic herbs are highly valued as a natural treatment for diabetes and they play a central role in the Ayurvedic treatment of diabetes.
+Ayurvedic herbs are highly valued as a natural treatment for diabetes and they play a central role in the Ayurvedic medicine to help glucose control.
 They include common kitchen herbs as well as more exotic medicinal herbs.
 These may be used individually, in specific formulations, as cooking ingredients, or as polyherbal medications.
 Many of these traditional herbs are now being investigated as potential sources of pharmaceutical drugs to treat diabetes.

 Anti-Diabetic Herbal Medicine Facts: